pyokosmeme/FGtoAshes/TIE/ising_enigma_explainer.md

 * **Polarization**: two large, opposing domains with few spins in the middle. when negative partisanship strengthens, antiferromagnetic structure wins. hysteresis means “undoing the cause” doesn’t immediately undo the effect.
 * **Going viral** is a cascade of spin flips, a phase transition where a new opinion spreads. the system’s **susceptibility** spikes near the critical point: tiny nudges (a seed post) trigger outsized responses.

-this is not just a metaphor: Ising‑class models reproduce the lifecycle of online trends, segregation dynamics, and congressional polarization. see “Selected empirical studies” and “So what” for concrete predictions and interventions.
+this is not just a metaphor: Ising‑class models reproduce the lifecycle of online trends, segregation dynamics, and congressional polarization. for entry points: Castellano et al., “Statistical physics of social dynamics” (_Rev.
+Mod.
+Phys._ 2009, review); Gauvin et al., “The Schelling Model of Ethnic Residential Dynamics” (_Phys.
+Rev. E_ 2009); Nyczka & Sznajd‑Weron (2013, _Phys.
+Rev. E_).

 ---